schorij23/javascript-password-generator/README.md

 * [Questions](#questions)

 ## Usage
-This application is used to generate a password
+This application is used to generate a passwords

 ## License